giulianopz/lfcs/domains/6-storage-management/i.md

 The command outputs our current quota status, and shows that our quota is 100M while our limit is 110M.
 This corresponds to the soft and hard limits respectively.

-> Note: If you want your users to be able to check their own quotas without having sudo access, you’ll need to give them permission to read the quota files we created in Step 4.
+> Note: If you want your users to be able to check their own quotas without having sudo access, you'll need to give them permission to read the quota files we created in Step 4.
 One way to do this would be to make a users group, make those files readable by the users group, and then make sure all your users are also placed in the group.

 #### 5.2 Using setquota to Set a User Quota

-Unlike `edquota`, setquota will update our user’s quota information in a single command, without an interactive editing step.
+Unlike `edquota`, setquota will update our user's quota information in a single command, without an interactive editing step.
 We will specify the username and the soft and hard limits for both block- and inode-based quotas, and finally the filesystem to apply the quota to:
 `sudo setquota -u sammy 200M 220M 0 0 /`

-The above command will double sammy’s block-based quota limits to 200 megabytes and 220 megabytes.
+The above command will double sammy's block-based quota limits to 200 megabytes and 220 megabytes.
 The `0 0` for inode-based soft and hard limits indicates that they remain unset.
-This is required even if we’re not setting any inode-based quotas.
+This is required even if we're not setting any inode-based quotas.

 Once again, use the quota command to check our work:
 ```